Bedding Builders: 5 Items Make a Lasting Bed Set

 - Add warmth and design flair with quilts vs coverlets.

-- Find the preferred pillow & sham arrangements.
+- Find the preferred pillows & shams arrangement.

-To transform your home, JustDecorate.com shares 5 Tips For a Lasting Bed Set
+To transform your home, JustDecorate.com shares 5 Items Make a Lasting Bed Set.

-1 Duvet cover vs Comforter: Picking a Team
+1 Duvet cover vs Comforter: Pick a Team Like Twilight the Vampire Movie

-A duvet has an insert that works as the fill, like a giant pillowcase!
-Washing is simple since it can be removed, bedding is versatile because it can be switched out, and adds a fluffy look to the bed.
-Some duvets come with a clip or tie to keep the insert in place so it doesn’t potentially clump.
+A duvet cover has an insert that works as the fill, like a giant pillowcase!
+Washing the cover is simple since the insert can be removed, bedding is versatile because it can be switched out, and covers add a cloud-like style to the bed.
+Some duvets come with a clip or tie to keep the insert in place so it doesn’t clump.
+Jacob, the Werewolf, enjoys duvet sets because he is a hot sleeper from running in the woods.

 - Care: Some bedding requires dry-cleaning.
 Not all bedding is machine washable!
 Check the information to see the best caring instructions.